-50 percent of Australians who oppose vaccination get their information from the InternetMay 23rd, 2013 in Health /
+50 percent of Australians who oppose vaccination get their information from the InternetMay 23, 2013 in Medicine & Health / Health

 To coincide with the broadcast of Jabbed: Love, Fear and Vaccines (SBS ONE, Sunday 26 May at 8.30pm) the first ever national survey on Australian attitudes to vaccination reveals surprising statistics including half of Australians opposing immunisation get their information from the net.
 According to the survey those in favour of vaccination consult their GP.